 - Good scores from Equifax start at 660

-What is the average UK credit score?
+What is the average credit score in the UK?

 The average credit score does vary by location.
 For example, Kingston upon Thames has been recorded as having the highest average credit score with 400.16, while Sunderland recorded the lowest with 318.51.